uzh-dqbm-cmi/Tnpb/README.md

 To train the model yourself:

-  -Use requirement.txt file to set uo the environment
+  -Use the requirement.txt file to set up the environment

   -To retrain the model please process the data  and place it in the current directory /data/processed